swedenconnect/technical-framework/02 - Deployment Profile for the Swedish eID Framework.md

 By including the `signMessageDigest` attribute (see section 3.2.4 of \[[EidAttributes](#eidattributes)\]) in the SAML assertion, the Identity Provider asserts that it has successfully displayed the sign message received in the request for the user and that the user has accepted to sign under the context of this sign message.
+This attribute MUST be included in the issued assertion if a sign message was displayed for, and accepted by, the user.

 Up until the 31th of December 2020, Identity Providers MUST also support the deprecated requirements stated below.